abetkin/webtypes/docs/api-guide/type-system.md

 # Type System

-API Star comes with a type system that allows you to express constraints on the expected inputs and outputs of your interface.
+webtypes comes with a type system that allows you to express constraints on the expected inputs and outputs of your interface.

 ## The `Type` class

-Here’s a quick example of what the type system in API Star looks like:
+Here’s a quick example of what the type system in webtypes looks like:

 ```python
 from webtypes import types, validators